Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Proof of Lemma

 We will show that $J_{\mu}$ satisfies $T J_{\mu} = J_{\mu}$.
 We define the q-function $Q_{\mu}(\delta,x,z)$ as the discounted cost of starting at $\delta$, using $z$ at the first stage and then using $\mu$ for the remaining stages \cite[Section 6]{bertsekas1995dynamic1}\cite[Chapter 3]{sutton2018reinforcement}.
 It is easy to find that

 Thus, it is equivalent to show that for all state $\delta,x$, $J_{\mu}(\delta,x) \le Q_{\mu}(\delta,x,z)$ for all $z$.

 From \eqref{discount}, the discounted cost is equal to the stopping cost.
-According to the definition of $Q_{\mu}(\delta,x,z)$ and \eqref{discount}, we can directly provide the detailed expression of $Q_{\mu}(\delta,x,z)$ with regard to the total cost like \eqref{value-function}: \begin{lemma} Suppose that $\mu$ is defined in Definition \ref{definition-mu}.
-Then, we have
+According to the definition of $Q_{\mu}(\delta,x,z)$ and \eqref{discount}, we can directly provide the detailed expression of $Q_{\mu}(\delta,x,z)$ with regard to the total cost like \eqref{value-function}: \begin{lemma} We have

 where

 \end{lemma} Lemma \ref{q} implies that $Q_{\mu}(\delta,x,z)$ is equal to the stopping cost such that it waits for $z$ at stage $1$ and follows the same decision as $\mu$ for the stage $2,...M$.

 For simplicity, we denote as the waiting time difference.
 Note that $w$ is a simple function of $z$ with a fixed value $\mu(\delta,x)$.
 Recall that $b$ is the threshold of $\mu$ given in \eqref{const-b}.
 If the state addition $\delta+x< b$, then $\mu(\delta,x)=b-\delta-x>0$, otherwise $\mu(\delta,x) = 0$.
 Note that if $\mu(\delta,x)=0$, $w\ge 0$ since the waiting time $z\ge 0$.
 Thus, there are 3 different cases based on $\delta+x$, constant $b$ and $w$: